 - Click Next.
 The computer is restored to the default factory configuration.

-- When the restore operation is completed, click Finish to restart the computer.
+- When the operation is completed, click Finish to restart the computer.

 In both cases, if the factory default does not work, then your laptop's factory image defaults partition has vanished (i.e. been corrupted / deleted).
-In this case you will have to reinstall the operating system with the CD or DVD shipped along with the laptop.
+In this case you will have to reinstall the operating system with the DVD or CD shipped along with the laptop.
 Follow the below link to install windows XP Pro on your own.

 Thanks to DELLBOY